bellaliu2023/The-Physics-Grid/CONTRIBUTING.md

 ## Feedback and Suggestions

-If you have any feedback or suggestions for improving The Physics Network, please feel free to submit an issue or contact us directly.
+If you have any feedback or suggestions for improving The Physics Network, please feel free to [submit an issue](https://github.com/physics2023/awesome-physics/issues) or contact us directly.

 Thank you for contributing to The Physics Network!
 We appreciate your help in building a comprehensive repository of physics resources.
-If you have any questions or comments, please don't hesitate to contact us.